-Many worksites around the globe have started to adopt drones to improve their performance in both productivity and safety.
+Many worksites around the globe have started to adopt drones to improve their productivity and safety.

-The most common use case is regularly collecting accurate volumetric measurements of stockpiles, however, only a small portion of these businesses have harnessed the full potential of their existing data and tools.
+The most common use case is regularly collecting accurate volumetric measurements of stockpiles, but only a small portion of these businesses have harnessed the full potential of their existing data and tools.

 All of these workflows (and more) are possible using just one of Propeller’s tools, so let’s walk through some of these use cases and have a think about how they could make your life easier and better.